mccornet/pl-900/01 - Introduction.md

 All Microsoft Power Platform business solutions can be used and implemented into Microsoft 365 apps such as Teams.
 This allows users to play Power Apps within Teams or run Power Automate from actions and events within Teams.

-### Triggers and Actions

-Once you have established a data source and configured your connector, there are two types of operations you can use, triggers or actions.

-**Triggers** are ***only used in Power Automate*** and prompt a flow to begin.
-Triggers can be time based, such as a flow which begins every day at 8:00 am, or they could be based off of an action like creating a new row in a table or receiving an email.
-You will always need a trigger to tell your workflow when to run.

-**Actions** are used in ***Power Automate and Power Apps***.
-Actions are ***prompted by the user or a trigger*** and allow interaction with your data source by some function.

-### Custom Connectors
+#### Custom Connectors

-It is possible to build a custom connector.
 This will allow you to extend your app by calling a publicly available API, or a custom API you are hosting in a cloud provider, such as Azure.
 Connectors work by sending information back and forth across these APIs and gathering available functions into Power Apps or Power Automate.
-Because these connectors are function-based, they will call specific functions in the underlying service of the API to return the corresponding data.
+Because ***these connectors are function-based***, they will call specific functions in the underlying service of the API to return the corresponding data.

 Create custom connectors using 3 different approaches: